phillipmonroe/CS481-X-S20-capstone-bsu-transit/docs/PhillipMonroe.md

 I completed my task to create a skeleton of the employer front end from last week.
 This week we talked more about any issues we were having and then assigned more tasks.
 I was assigned to create endpoints for crud operations to the database.
 These were operations to ineract with the database of employees.

+## Week 8

+This week we decided to move forward with using an ORM for our database interactions in the backend.
+I was able to convert my existing code to use this ORM.
+We also made the backend much more module.

+## Week 9

+This week I was assigned to work on code to send http requests to masabi.